Tomorrowland (Disney Parks): New Tomorrowland: 1994–present

 On October 27, 2020, since Walt Disney World reopened, after being temporarily closed during the ongoing COVID-19 pandemic, Walt Disney World announced that all recent entertainment shows are laid off, such as Citizens of Hollywood at Disney's Hollywood Studios, due to dispute between the Actors' Equity Association and Walt Disney World.

 In 2021, following Walt Disney World's reopening, Magic Kingdom announced that a new Halloween live show entitled DJ Dance Party will premiere at Rockettower Plaza Stage during Disney After Hours: BOO Bash in time for Walt Disney World's 50th anniversary celebration.
-On March 26, 2025, Magic Kingdom announced that the original version of the attraction would be temporarily closed on August 4, 2025 for refurbishment, and it would be reopen in 2026, with new vehicles, blasters, targets, animatronics, and scenes, as part of Walt Disney World Resort's 55th anniversary celebration.
+On March 26, 2025, Magic Kingdom announced that the original version of the attraction would be temporarily closed on August 4, 2025 for refurbishment, and it will reopen on April 8, 2026, with new vehicles, blasters, targets, animatronics, and scenes, and a new robot character named "Buddy"., as part of Walt Disney World Resort's 55th anniversary celebration.
+In August 2025 at Destination D23, it was announced that the Carousel of Progress will be getting an update.
+This will include a new introductory scene featuring an Audio-Animatronics figure of Walt Disney.

 On October 27, 2025, Magic Kingdom announced that Cool Ship was being permanently closed to make way for a new snack stand, AstroFizz, which is opened on November 1, 2025 in Tomorrowland.
+In May 2026, it was announced that the Carousel of Progress will be close July 6, 2026, for refurbishment, and that it is expected to reopen in 2027, with updated scenes and a shift in the attraction's timeline.